Below are the 27 ranking factors you need to pay the closest attention to for on page SEO in 2020.

 This will help you adjust your content and ensure it’s fully optimised before you publish.

-And if you are really struggling with on-page SEO you should take a look at my Surfer SEO review which takes the hard work out of it all.
+And if you are really struggling to complete an on-page SEO checklist you should take a look at my Surfer SEO review which takes the hard work out of it all and if you don’t want to invest the time… consider an SEO consultant.

 Now you know which on-page SEO factors you should be focusing on, it’s time to complete an SEO audit.